-Due to the influential holdings of the families, family members are often present on the boards of the holdings and subsidiaries or act as executives.

-Due to the limited free float, hostile takeovers appear to be rare, thus, weakening the market for corporate control.
+- Due to the influential holdings of the families, family members are often present on the boards of the holdings and subsidiaries or act as executives. - Due to the limited free float, hostile takeovers appear to be rare, thus, weakening the market for corporate control.
 However, state ownership has declined significantly in line with massive privatization, but is still to be found in the energy, communication and mining industries.
-In the meantime, foreign institutional investors started to increase their holdings.

-Issued stocks in Turkey range from ordinary shares, to preference shares.
+In the meantime, foreign institutional investors started to increase their holdings. - Issued stocks in Turkey range from ordinary shares, to preference shares.
 Golden shares only exist in few state-owned companies.
-The two types of equity securities in Turkey are bearer and registered shares, whereby most of the shares traded at ISE belong to the former one.

-Minority rights are granted to shareholders that own at least $5\,\%$ of the company's capital, providing them with the right to call an extraordinary General Meeting or bring in a shareholder proposal.

-In order to vote at a General Meeting, shareholders must either be present in person or can be represented by a proxy.
-Provisions do not contain postal or electronic voting possibilities as well as voting via a company representative, so called oriented proxy voting.

-Even though preemptive rights are granted by Turkish law at the first instance, companies can, through their articles of association, exclude preemptive rights in case of capital increases up to 100 % of their registered capital.

-Mandatory tender offer bid requirements exist according to different thresholds (e.g. increasing stake above 50 %) Disclosure of indirect or direct ownership in case various thresholds (e.g. 5, 10, 15, 20, 25, 1/3, 50, 2/3, and 75%) are passed.

-With the beginning of 2008, listed companies have been urged to adopt IFRS accounting standards.
+The two types of equity securities in Turkey are bearer and registered shares, whereby most of the shares traded at ISE belong to the former one. - Minority rights are granted to shareholders that own at least 5 % of the company's capital, providing them with the right to call an extraordinary General Meeting or bring in a shareholder proposal. - In order to vote at a General Meeting, shareholders must either be present in person or can be represented by a proxy.
+Provisions do not contain postal or electronic voting possibilities as well as voting via a company representative, so called oriented proxy voting. - Even though preemptive rights are granted by Turkish law at the first instance, companies can, through their articles of association, exclude preemptive rights in case of capital increases up to 100 % of their registered capital. - Mandatory tender offer bid requirements exist according to different thresholds (e.g. increasing stake above 50 %) - Disclosure of indirect or direct ownership in case various thresholds (e.g. 5, 10, 15, 20, 25, 1/3, 50, 2/3, and 75%) are passed. - With the beginning of 2008, listed companies have been urged to adopt IFRS accounting standards.
+According to the new TCC, the financial statements of both listed and unlisted companies have to be prepared in accordance with Turkish Accounting Standards which are in line with IFRS and will be put into practice as of 1 January 2013.

-Turkish companies have a single tier board structure.

-The CMB Principles outline rules that regulate the independence of board members, thereby also indicating that the board should be composed of at least 2 independent members and/or to at least one third.
+- Turkish companies have a single tier board structure. - The CMB Principles outline rules that regulate the independence of board members, thereby also indicating that the board should be composed of at least 2 independent members and/or to at least one third.